oegea/passager-password-manager/README.md

 -   **Favicon**: Safe box icons created by Freepik - Flaticon - https://www.flaticon.com/free-icons/safe-box
 -   Google Play and the Google Play logo are trademarks of Google LLC.

-## Available Scripts

-`create-react-app` is the `passager`'s scaffolding engine.
-In the project directory, you can run:

-### `npm run prepare`

-Set up husky git hooks to run before a commit is submited.

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.